s3rgiosan/wp-media-chrome/README.md

-# Media Chrome for Media Blocks
+# Media Chrome for Embed Blocks

 > Enhance your video and audio blocks with custom web components from Media Chrome.

 ## Description

-Media Chrome for Media Blocks brings the power of [Media Chrome](https://www.media-chrome.org/) to WordPress media blocks.
+Media Chrome for Embed Blocks brings the power of [Media Chrome](https://www.media-chrome.org/) to WordPress embed blocks.
-It enhances built-in video and audio blocks with custom web components, improving player controls, accessibility, and user experience.
+It enhances built-in video and audio embed blocks with custom web components, improving player controls, accessibility, and user experience.
 No setup required — just activate the plugin to enhance media blocks with better controls, improved accessibility, and a modernized playback experience.

 ## Supported Media Blocks